NUS-ISS-T20-GCAAS/agent-based-hiring-system/README.md

 The current codebase supports a working queued backend flow:

 1. Create a job through the metadata-only `POST /jobs/create` form, or upload resumes to an existing job with `POST /candidates/upload` or `POST /candidates/batch-upload`.
-2. The coordinator parses uploaded TXT, PDF, and DOCX resumes and enqueues workflow jobs in Postgres.
+2. The coordinator parses uploaded TXT, PDF, and DOCX resumes and dispatches Celery tasks via Redis.
-3. A coordinator worker claims queued jobs, upserts job metadata, creates a candidate for each uploaded resume, and opens a workflow run.
+3. A separate Celery worker (running the coordinator image with a specialized entrypoint) picks up the tasks, upserts job metadata, creates a candidate for each uploaded resume, and opens a workflow run.
 4. The coordinator calls `resume-intake-agent`.
 5. The coordinator calls `skill-assessment-agent`.
 6. The coordinator calls `screening-agent`.